JLJinhanLiu/CSCI2020_Assignment1/README.md

 10. Click OK

 ## Running the Code
 There are 4 codes in this repository.
-Each code has its own different requirement to run, but the beginning part is the same for each code.
+Each code has its different requirements to run, but the beginning part is the same for each code.

 1. Select Run > Edit Configuration...
-2. Select Application > "+" symbol on the top left > Applcation
+2. Select Application > "+" symbol on the top left > Application
 3. In VM Options textfield, write "`(JavaFX SDK Root Folder)\lib --add-modules javafx.controls,javafx.fxml`"
 4. Put the appropriate code's name in the Name textfield